akuklev/akuklev.github.io/polymorphism.md

 # Further work: Classical reasoning and functional logic programming

-In a [related draft](https://akuklev.github.io/modalities) we argue that it is also possible to introduce a modality dual to □, namely the S4-possibility modality mapping each type `T` to a spectrum `◇T` of its formal inhabitants, i.e. inhabitants that can “non-constructively shown to exist” using choice operator and double negation elimination as its special case.
-This modality allows classical (non-constructive) reasoning within resulting type theory under the ◇-modality without compromizing computational properties of the type theory elsewhere.
+In a [related draft](https://akuklev.github.io/modalities) we argue that it is also possible to introduce a modality dual to □, namely the S4-possibility modality mapping each type `T` to a spectrum `◇T` of its formal inhabitants, i.e. inhabitants that can “non-constructively shown to exist” using choice operator (similar to Lean4 proof assistant) and double negation elimination as its special case.
+This modality allows classical (non-constructive) reasoning within ◇-fragment without compromizing computational properties of the underlying type theory such as canonicity, normalization and decidability of type checking, as well as its compatibility with univalence.
+It remains this way even if we allow non-constructive proofs to escape the ◇-fragment vie computational Markov principle:

-By establishing a set-theoretic interpretation of types under ◇-modality, we will show admissibility of the computational Markov principle allowing to evaluate Turing-complete computations given a closed-form classical proof of their non-divergence:
 ```
  c : Computation<T>   nonDivergence : □◇(c ≠ ⊥)
 ————————————————————————————————————————————————————
           eval(c, nonDivergence) : T
 ```
+It allows to evaluate Turing-complete computations given a closed-form classical proof of their non-divergence, vastly increasing computational power of the underlying type theory.